CyberEzpertz/digimap-final-project/README.md

 # Image Segmentation using Edge Detection Algorithms

-This project explores image segmentation using various edge detection algorithms, namely **Canny**, **Sobel**, **Scharr**, and **Laplace**, to highlight boundaries and structures in images.
+This project explores image segmentation using various edge detection algorithms, namely **Canny**, **Sobel**, **Scharr**, and **Laplace** to separate the background and foreground of an image.
 Additionally, this project compares the algorithms in terms of performance with regards to masking an image's foreground.

 ## Overview